All Episodes

 Just decided to do my own for a host of reasons.

-First, I wanted to illustrate, just follow a passion.
+First, I wanted to illustrate, to follow a passion.

-Start a business, bring a product to market even with the obstacles Obama has put in front of us.
+The second thing I wanted to illustrate, we can start a product, start a business, bring a product to market, even with the obstacles Obama has put in front of us.

 I'm not guaranteed making a profit on this.